Advertisement

 The government’s Help for Households website explains what support you could be eligible for – such as cost of living payments.

-There were also specific benefits you can get through winter to help with your energy bills – including the winter fuel payment, cold weather payment and winter heating payment in Scotland, but these are coming to an end as winter comes to an end.
-The cost of living payment has also come to an end, unfortunately.
-But there are still a few schemes open for households struggling to pay their energy bills.
+There are also specific benefits you can get through winter to help with your energy bills – including the winter fuel payment, cold weather payment and winter heating payment in Scotland.
+Keep an eye out for when these open up again in the winter months.

-You could get £150 off your electricity bill for winter 2023 to 2024 with the warm home discount.
+You could get £150 off your electricity bill for winter with the warm home discount.
 This is a one-off discount applied to your electricity bill between early October and the end of March.

 This is paid to people who get the guarantee element of pension credit, or those who are on a low income and have high energy costs.
 You’ll usually get the discount automatically if you’re eligible and based in England or Wales.